-Is your property and location suitable for solar?
-How much will it cost you to install?
-What can you earn and are solar panels worth it?
-The Complete Solar Panels Guide talks you through everything you need to know about solar PV, and when you are ready for the next step, we can help you find accredited installers in your area.
+Is your home suitable for solar?
+How much will it cost to install?
+What can you earn? and are solar panels worth it?
+The Complete Solar Panels Guide talks you through everything you need to know about solar PV.
+And when you are ready for the next step, we can help you find accredited installers in your area.

 What’s in the Guide

 - 1. What are solar panels and how do they work?